Create memories around the hotel, steps away from the greenery at Botanic Gardens and the quaint enclave at Tanglin.

 Five minutes north of there, you’ll find K+ Gallery in Scotts Square where you can bring home a uniquely Singapore souvenir.
 The space showcases emerging local talents and doubles as a communal haven for artists and visitors alike.
 One of my favorite features of this gallery is that it swaps out exhibits every six to eight weeks, making just about every visit a truly unique one.

 As the sun sets, Singapore’s urban beauty descends into nighttime fun.
-It’s only a matter of time before the urge to have a drink sets in, and one of the best downtown places to satisfy that desire is at Horse’s Mouth.
+It’s only a matter of time before the urge to have a drink sets in, and a great downtown places to satisfy that desire is at Horse’s Mouth.
 The décor is modern and chic, but finding the entrance is half the fun of getting inside.
 Once you do though, the key to unlocking this bar’s full potential is its creative cocktails.
 Pro tip: Look out for Uma Uma Ramen, the entrance to Horse’s Mouth is not far behind.

 Here is where I leave you, dear traveller.
 The evening is sure to spur you on with a momentum reserved for Singaporean adventure, and when you’re done and in need of a comfortable bed, Hotel Jen will be there to welcome you.